 This plan will protect you from a variety of problems, whether it’s unmentioned damages, or fraudulent sales, or misinformation or not receiving the car at all after making the payment.
 In case any of the mentioned (and more) happens you will get your money back!

 Some sellers give you an option to return the vehicle after you bought and checked it/had it inspected.

 But it’s always better to not get into this situation.
 So, if you read the description and check the photos and something seems not right, don’t try to acquire that car.
-Also, if the car auction mentions that the car is being sold “as is”, or says that the sale is final once your bid is accepted, it’s always smart to walk away and not take that risk.
+Also, if the car auction mentions that the car is being sold “as is”, or says that the the sale is final once your bid is accepted, it’s always smart to walk away and not take that risk.

 6) Look for eBay’s certified pre-owned vehicles.

 These vehicles have been inspected at local auto dealerships and most of the time have warranties.
 So it’s always smart to get one of those vehicles!

 7) Automate the process.

 eBay auctions may get you a deal, but it comes with a struggle of having to spend a lot of time being online and bidding.

 The statistics show that Sniping (a strategy of making a bid during the last seconds of the auction so that others don’t have time to outbid you) increases your chances of winning an auction by over 50%, but you have to be online during the last seconds of the auction and you might not always have a times for that.